jjfeng/bc-llm/README.md

 # llm-bart

 All experiments are managed using `scons` and `nestly`.
-If you want to run a single experiment, specify the experiment's folder name, e.g. `scons exp_zsfg`.
+If you want to run a single experiment, specify the experiment's folder name, e.g. `scons exp_mimic`.

-To ignore all ZSFG data prepend any files with zsfg_

 # LLM Api
 To use the either the OpenAI models or Hugging Face models through the API add a .env file in the root folder of this directory